 An important optimization that we implemented is the reduction of memory loads by the correlator.
+This is achieved by keeping correlations that are being accumulated in registers, and by reusing samples that are loaded from memory as many times as possible.
 A sample can be used multiple times by correlating it with the samples from multiple other stations in the same loop iteration.
 For example, a sample from station A in the X polarization that is loaded into a register pair can be correlated with the X and Y polarizations of stations B, C and D, using it 6 times.
 Figure 3 shows how we correlate multiple stations at the same time.
 Each square represents the XX, XY, YX, and YY correlations of the stations as indicated by row and column number.
 The figure is triangular, because we compute the correlation of each pair of stations only once.
 The squares labeled A are autocorrelations, which could be treated specially since they require less computations.
 The triangle is divided into larger tiles, in this case 2x3 tiles (the dark gray boxes), but arbitrary sizes are possible.
 A tile is correlated as a unit.
 For example, the lower right-hand-side rectangle correlates stations 9 and 10 with stations 0, 1, and 2.